 Repairing Historic Properties Following a Natural Disaster

 The N.C.
 State Historic Preservation Office website has a wealth of information on protecting historic resources, including information for owners of damaged buildings following a natural disaster.
-In order that they may assist you efficiently, N.C.
+To more efficiently assist you, N.C.
 State Historic Preservation Office requests that you submit a brief Historic Property Damage Report.
 Another resource for technical information is the National Trust for Historic Preservation.

 You can also reach the State's preservation office at 919-807-6570.